mhviraf/LiquPy/Readme.md

 So far the following methods have been added:
   - under "boreholes.py":
-    - Simplified factor of safety for triggering of soil liquefaction based on methods -- Shear stress reduction factors available from (1) Liao & Whitman 1986, and (2) Idriss 1999 rd_method argument in simplified_liquefaction_triggering_fos() -- Magnitude scaling factor from Idriss (1999)
+    - Simplified factor of safety for triggering of soil liquefaction based on methods
+       * Shear stress reduction factors available from (1) Liao & Whitman 1986, and (2) Idriss 1999
+       * Magnitude scaling factor from Idriss (1999)
-    -- Overburden correction factor from Boulanger and Idriss (2004) -- Triggering correlation of liquefaction in clean sands from Idriss and Boulanger (2004)
+       * Overburden correction factor from Boulanger and Idriss (2004)
+       * Triggering correlation of liquefaction in clean sands from Idriss and Boulanger (2004)
-    - Lateral Displacement Index (LDI) and settlement (Zhang et al. 2004)
+       * Lateral Displacement Index (LDI) and settlement (Zhang et al. 2004)
   - under "points.py":
     - Multi Linear Regression (MLR) (Youd, Hansen, & Bartlett 2002)
     - Multi Linear Regression (MLR) (Bardet et al. 2002)